 Registered Exporter (REX)

-From 1 January 2017 the EU is implementing REX (Registered Exporter), an EU sponsored registration system that authorises exporters in GSP beneficiary countries to issue a self-certificate (known as a statement on origin) for eligible goods to be imported under preference to the EU.
+From 1st January 2017 the EU introduced REX (Registered Exporter).
+This is a system that authorises exporters in GSP beneficiary countries to issue a self-certificate (known as a statement on origin) for eligible goods to be imported under preference to the EU.